opsaaaaa/freql/README.md

 > word that occurs once per 100 tokens, -300 cB represents a word that
 > occurs once per 1000 tokens, and so on.

-Advantages
-- Its very similar to zipf, but with a different scale and 0 point.
+Its very similar to zipf, but with a different scale and 0 point.
-- Its really good for storage sizes.
-- Its always less than 0, so rare values cant cross 0.
-- and numbers are larger, so you dont need decimils for reasonable accuracy.
+Its always less than 0, so rare values cant cross 0. and numbers are larger, so you dont need decimils for reasonable accuracy.
-- you can easilly save them as positive integers.
+You can easilly save them as positive integers.

-Disadvantages
-- its less human readable.

-In the wordfreq program they 'bin' the data to reduce the file size further. array[ bin[ "words", ...], ... ]
+In the wordfreq program they 'bin' the data to reduce the file size further.
+`array[ bin[ "words", ...], ... ]`
-The index of the bin represents the positive frequency value. you end up with a lot of leading empty bins, but after that it gets really effecient.
+The index of the bin represents the positive cb frequency value. you end up with a lot of leading empty bins, but after that it gets really efficient.

-### zipf scale
-Its log10 of frequency per billion words
-Named after the American linguist George Kingsley Zipf

-Practical Range 1-7ish 1.01(the) to 7.73(trella). *(wait i might have that backwards...)*
-Actual Range is 9.0 to 0.0(or less technically)

-Advantages
-- Its human readable and its a known common standerd.

-Disavantages
-- It requires decimials for accuracy.
-- Technically it can cross 0 with extremely rare items in large datasets.

 ## Installation